How long does it take to charge an electric car?

 Smart EQ fortwo (2018)No

-As you can tell, the more modern your car is, the more likely it is to support rapid charging.
+As a rule, the more modern your car is, the more likely it is to support rapid charging.
 For the most part, any EV made after 2020 should support it.
+Likewise, hybrid cars are less likely to have rapid charging than fully electric.

 How long do electric batteries last per charge?

-Different car manufacturers will promise different levels of mileage per single battery charge.
-Obviously, you can expect more from prestige brands compared to affordable family cars.
+Different car manufacturers promise different levels of mileage with a single battery charge.
+You can expect more from prestige brands compared to affordable family cars.

-Provided your car batteries are running on full, you should expect a minimum range of 70 miles, though some cars can offer as many as 300+.
+Provided your car batteries are running on full, you should expect a minimum range of 70 miles, with some cars offering over 300.

-Here’s a quick breakdown of the same above models and their range as published by their manufacturers.
+Here’s a quick breakdown of the same models and their range as published by their manufacturers.

 ModelRange (Miles)